 Each year we run several Buddhism for Beginners six-week courses which are also a great place to start

 What is Buddhism?

-The basic teachings of Buddhism are straightforward and practical:
+The basic teachings of Buddhism are:

 - nothing is fixed or permanent